bosonic/bosonic.github.io/src/doc/getting-started/using-elements.md

 # Using elements

-Now that you've grabed Bosonic and some elements, it's time to put these to use.
+Now that you've decided to use Bosonic and some it's elements, it's time to put them to good use.
 For the sake of simplicity, we'll assume you put the downloaded files into a `lib` folder next to a blank HTML page.
 To use Bosonic elements, you first need to include the `webcomponents.js` polyfill library, and then the Bosonic runtime.
-Once done, you can import the element you want to play with using an [HTML import](http://webcomponents.org/articles/introduction-to-html-imports/).
+Once this step is complete, you can import the element or elements you want to play with using an [HTML import](http://webcomponents.org/articles/introduction-to-html-imports/).

 ``` html
 <!DOCTYPE html>